neooooo28/PCC-CS2-Projects/README.md

 # PCC CS2 Projects
-A collection of my previous work from my Introduction to C++ class at Pasadena City College.
+A collection of my previous work from my Introduction to C++ Class at Pasadena City College.
 I took this class during Spring 2018.

+Really fun class :)